Cardinal-Cryptography/aleph-node/BUILD.md

 i.e. delivered by system's default package manager, but such process might be problematic.
 Notice, that the `nix` based process is not referencing any of the `gcc` compiler tools, where ubuntu's package `build-essential` already includes `gcc`.
-It might influence some of the build scripts of our build dependencies and it might be necessary to carefully craft some of the build-time related environment flags, like `CXXFLAGS` etc..
+It might influence some of the build scripts of our build dependencies and it might be necessary to carefully craft some of the build-time related environment flags, like `CXXFLAGS` etc.

 ## WARNING
 `nix` attempts to copy whole source tree in current directory before it starts the compilation process.
 This includes all binary